Location: Marshlands Road, Little Neston, Cheshire. CH64 4AD

 St. Michael’s Church was rebuilt in 1991, the new style building replacing a wooden structure originally licensed in 1913, which became too small for the purpose.
 This modern style building is ideally suited to modern worship and especially family style worship.
 Its spacious and individual rooms and well fitted kitchen provide a most desirable venue for many community groups in the area who rent the facility on a regular basis.

-These include Women’s Institute; Neston and District Art Society; Mothers Union.
+These include Women’s Institute; Neston and District Art Society; Mothers Union; Bereavement Support Group.
 It also provides a meeting place for the youth of the parish and the church bereavement group.
 The building is also well suited to, and used for, weekend group activities and courses and has adequate car parking facilities.

 Traditionally the site was an ideal training facility for the parish curate.
 At present the emphasis is a centre for predominantly ‘lay led’ services with the aim of encouraging Family Worship.